carlosmccosta/pointcloud_registration/README.md

 The system can also be configured to use feature matching instead of PCA, by running:
   ```
-  roslaunch pointcloud_registration bringup.launch use_feature_matching_for_initial_alignment:=true use_pca_for_initial_alignment:=false
+  roslaunch pointcloud_registration bringup.launch use_pca_for_initial_alignment:=false use_feature_matching_for_initial_alignment:=true
   ```

-Alternatively, if you expect very small offsets between the reference point cloud and the sensor point cloud, you can disable the initial alignment stage (set feature matching and pca arguments above to false) and rely only on ICP for performing the point cloud registration.
+Alternatively, if you expect very small offsets between the reference point cloud and the sensor point cloud, you can disable the initial alignment stage (set pca and feature matching arguments above to false) and rely only on ICP for performing the point cloud registration.

 For triggering the point cloud registration, send a goal to the perception pipeline, specifying the reference point cloud filename (absolute path or relative to the [reference_pointclouds_database_folder_path]) and the cluster index to use (0 -> largest cluster).
+The clustering can be disabled by setting [use_euclidean_clustering_segmentation] to false when starting the bringup launch file.

 Example of goal for triggering the point cloud registration:
 ```